kristofferblucher/kristofferblucher/README.md

 ### Hi there 👋
+### - I´m currently working on my masters degree in Information Science
+### - Based in Norway at the University of Bergen

 <!--
 **kristofferblucher/kristofferblucher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.